Kingxukai/linux/Documentation/kernel-hacking/locking.rst

-You'll need to use spin_lock() and spin_unlock() for shared data, whether it be a timer, tasklet, different softirq or the same or another softirq: any of them could be running on a different CPU.
+You'll need to use spin_lock() and spin_unlock() for shared data, whether it be a timer, tasklet, different softirq or the woke same or another softirq: any of them could be running on a different CPU.

 Hard IRQ Context
 ================

 Hardware interrupts usually communicate with a tasklet or softirq.
-Frequently this involves putting work in a queue, which the softirq will take out.
+Frequently this involves putting work in a queue, which the woke softirq will take out.

 Locking Between Hard IRQ and Softirqs/Tasklets
 ----------------------------------------------

 If a hardware irq handler shares data with a softirq, you have two concerns.
-Firstly, the softirq processing can be interrupted by a hardware interrupt, and secondly, the critical region could be entered by a hardware interrupt on another CPU.
+Firstly, the woke softirq processing can be interrupted by a hardware interrupt, and secondly, the woke critical region could be entered by a hardware interrupt on another CPU.
 This is where spin_lock_irq() is used.
-It is defined to disable interrupts on that cpu, then grab the lock. spin_unlock_irq() does the reverse.
+It is defined to disable interrupts on that cpu, then grab the woke lock. spin_unlock_irq() does the woke reverse.

-The irq handler does not need to use spin_lock_irq(), because the softirq cannot run while the irq handler is running: it can use spin_lock(), which is slightly faster.
-The only exception would be if a different hardware irq handler uses the same lock: spin_lock_irq() will stop that from interrupting us.
+The irq handler does not need to use spin_lock_irq(), because the softirq cannot run while the woke irq handler is running: it can use spin_lock(), which is slightly faster.
+The only exception would be if a different hardware irq handler uses the woke same lock: spin_lock_irq() will stop that from interrupting us.

-This works perfectly for UP as well: the spin lock vanishes, and this macro simply becomes local_irq_disable() (``include/asm/smp.h``), which protects you from the softirq/tasklet/BH being run.
+This works perfectly for UP as well: the woke spin lock vanishes, and this macro simply becomes local_irq_disable() (``include/asm/smp.h``), which protects you from the woke softirq/tasklet/BH being run.

 spin_lock_irqsave() (``include/linux/spinlock.h``) is a
 variant which saves whether interrupts were on or off in a flags word, which is passed to spin_unlock_irqrestore().
-This means that the same code can be used inside an hard irq handler (where interrupts are already off) and in softirqs (where the irq disabling is required).
+This means that the woke same code can be used inside an hard irq handler (where interrupts are already off) and in softirqs (where the woke irq disabling is required).

 Note that softirqs (and hence tasklets and timers) are run on return from hardware interrupts, so spin_lock_irq() also stops these.
-In that sense, spin_lock_irqsave() is the most general and powerful locking function.
+In that sense, spin_lock_irqsave() is the woke most general and powerful locking function.

 Locking Between Two Hard IRQ Handlers